Algorithmic Oscillator

 Quick Reference

 Algorithm selection.
 Tap the ALGO switch to cycle through the 8 algorithms in each bank.
-Press the ALGO switch for a few seconds to toggle between the green and red banks.
+Press and hold the ALGO switch for a few seconds to cycle through the green, yellow, and red banks.
 See the Algorithm List below for more info on each algorithm.
 You can also modulate the current algorithm using the Algo CV input.
 Try this with a sequencer to make a new selection with each step.
 This works well with the drum models, for example, allowing you to switch between kick, snare, and cymbal for each step of the sequence.
 Patching in a random CV source (such as the 1979 SVG) is also recommended.

 LPG/VCA balance.
 On modules like the Buchla 292 there's a switch to toggle between VCA and VCF/A (LPG).
 The AO allows you to crossfade between the two amplifier types instead.
 Press the Trig switch and turn the Amplitude knob to change the LPG/VCA balance.
 This is visualized on the top row of LEDs in the Algo section.
 Turn left for LPG, turn right for VCA.
 Audio is routed through the LPG only when the Trig switch is on.
 When the Trig switch is off, audio is passed through the VCA only.
 When the LPG is activated, the Decay knob will control the "ringing" of the simulated vactrol (altering audio frequency content) along with the envelope decay time (altering audio amplitude).
 Note that certain algorithms (red bank D-H) do not include the LPG option and will always use the VCA.

 Quantizer options.
 Press the Trig switch and turn the Frequency knob to choose the quantizer mode.
 The mode is visualized on the bottom row of LEDs in the Algo section.
-With the knob in the left third of its range, the pitch is not quantized.
-In the middle third, semitone quantization (12-TET) is applied.
-In the right third, octave quantization is applied.
-When either of the two quantization modes is enabled, CVs patched to the Pitch input will snap to the nearest semitone or octave.
+When the quantizer is off, none of the LEDs are illuminated.
+Turning the knob to the right selects one of four modes: quarter tone (1/2 of a semitone), semitone (12-TET), harmonic series (with the base frequency controlled by the fine-tune knob across a range of approximately 30-120 Hz), and octave.
+When any of the four quantization modes is enabled, CVs patched to the Pitch input will snap to the nearest semitone or octave.
 CVs patched to the Freq input are not quantized.
 This allows for fine tuning, transposition, or microtonal modulation of quantized pitches.

 Envelope output.
 Plaits has an internal modulation schema which routes the internal decay envelope to certain unpatched CV inputs.
 Although this is not possible with the banana jacks on the AO, you can now patch the envelope CV output to any or all of the CV inputs on the AO (or other modules) and use the envelope as a voltage-controlled modulation source (Plaits does not include a CV input for the envelope decay time).